 Complete Guide To Miniatures and Model Glue: How To Choose Your Adhesive

 One of the most important things builders should know about glues used to build or repair models or minis are the different types of glues available.
 Knowing what type of glues there are and what they are most effective on will help you choose the right product for the given project you need it for.

 Whether you are building models are miniatures doesn’t matter since both are usually made with the same materials.
-Once you know what type of glue you will need you can check the popular manufactures like Tamiya, Revell, or Mr. Hobby.
+Once you know what type of glue you will need you can check the popular manufacturers like Tamiya, Revell, or Mr. Hobby.
 Other factors you should take into account is viscosity, application techniques, and cleanup.
 Finally, if you intend on painting your assembled model you will need to keep this in mind when gluing up as additional preparation may be needed.